ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 * ``inflation item``: <receiver-account>,<currency-id>,<inflation-amount>

-| There are two processes to register currency in Mitum Currency.
+| There are two processes of registering a currency in Mitum Currency.

 * Through initial genesis currency creation
 * By registering a new currency while the network is alive

 | The registered currency has a total supply amount.
 The Mitum Currency may increase the amount of tokens in addition to the total supply amount.

-| When generate new amount, the items that need to be set are as follows.
+| When generating new amounts, the items that need to be set are as follows.

 * ``receiver-account`` which receives account of additionally generated tokens.

-| When making inflation a currency, **the signature of the suffrage nodes participating in consensus exceeds the consensus threshold (67%) to be executed**.
+| When inflating a currency, **the signature of the suffrage nodes participating in consensus must exceed the consensus threshold (67%) to be executed**.

 | **EXAMPLE**

-| We are going to make inflation ``MCC`` following below conditions.
+| We are going to inflate the supply of ``MCC`` according to the following conditions.

 .. code-block:: none